 The term relation is used to describe these tables which is a more precise way of defining than the traditional data processing term “file” or “table”.

 RDBMS can be made a server.
-It connects more systems but DBMS works only woke in host system, RDBMS have Normalization.
-Normalization means to refining the redundant and maintain the stabilization. the DBMS hasn't normalization concept.
+It connects more systems but DBMS works only woke in the host system, RDBMS have Normalization.
+Normalization means to refinind the redundant and maintain the stabilization. the DBMS hasn't normalization concept.

-DBMS is a broad area of database maintenance that also involves other database model as network model, object oriented database model and relation model.
+DBMS is a broad area of database maintenance that also involves other database models as network model, object-oriented database model, and relation model.
 Here the relation model is called RDBMS.
 RDBMS stores data in the form of tables(collection of rows and columns).
-Normalization makes information non redundant.
+Normalization makes information nonredundant.

-DBMS is a single user database, it does not support E.F.Codd rules and does not allow relationship between tables.
-RDBMS is a multi user database ,it supports E.F.Codd rules and it allows relationship between tables
+DBMS is a single user database, it does not support E.F.Codd rules and does not allow a relationship between tables.
+RDBMS is a multi-user database, it supports E.F.Codd rules and it allows relationship between tables

-An attributes are data elements that describe an entity.
+Attributes are data elements that describe an entity.
 If the attribute of an entity has more attributes that describe it, then it is not an attribute of that entity, but another entity.
-Attributes can either either be listed next to the entities, or placed in circles and attached to the entities.
+Attributes can either be listed next to the entities, or placed in circles and attached to the entities.

 For example, the Order and Purchase table, one Order Requisition raises one purchase order and one purchase order is raised by one order requisition.

-For one occurrence of the first entity many related occurrences of second entity may be exists and also for every occurrence of the second entity many associated occurrences of first entity may be exists.
+For one occurrence of the first entity many related occurrences of the second entity may exist and also for every occurrence of the second entity many associated occurrences of first entity may exist.

 One-to-One relationship can be implemented as a single table and rarely as two tables with primary and foreign key relationships.
 One-to-Many relationships are implemented by splitting the data into two tables with primary key and foreign key relationships.